Saturday, May 1, 2010

 And you can also get a colorful vide poche from Linley - in red, green, blue, violet, orange, black, camel and more.
 Again, both square and rectangular versions are available, but not in all colors.

 Of course, a vide poche doesn't have to come in leather.
 Here a vide poche from Pierre Deux in linen/cotton.
 (There's a rose-colored version, too.)
+Update on Feb.
+19, 2014: Pierre Deux has gone out of business.

 This vide poche comes from Jacqueline Cambata Designs; there's a smaller version, too.
 Patrick's is one place to buy these online; they're quite a bit more expensive than the other ones listed here.